-Childhood Immunization What is it?
+Childhood Immunization

 Routine childhood immunization can provide immunity against more than a dozen infectious diseases.
-Why is it important?

 Vaccines are considered one of the greatest public health achievements of our time.
 Immunizations can prevent disability and death from infectious disease for individuals and can help control the spread of diseases within communities.